 #2 Updated by Mats Fernström over 4 years ago

 Mats Fernström, NPK, Sweden 2016-02-03

 The corresponding Swedish DRGs are C01E (not complicated), C01C (complicated) and C01O (outpatients) and we do not want to merge these groups.
 As a basic principle we don’t want to have the same DRG codes (on four digit level) for inpatients and outpatients.
 Also in Sweden there are very few cases in DRG C01O (outpatients) and they have unrealistic low costs so we also suspect an error in coding.
 An alternative to merge outpatients and inpatients to the same groups is to let the outpatients go to the outpatient rest group in the current MDC.

-#3 Updated by Kristiina Kahur about 4 years ago
+#3 Updated by Kristiina Kahur over 4 years ago

 Finnish National DRG-Centre 2016-2-25

 We agree on and respect the principle of not merging the outpatient and inpatient DRGs.
 Therefore we suggest to remove the rules of DRG 482O (100D400000 and 100D400100) instead of merging them with ones of DRG 482.

 The few cases which potentially may group to DRG 482O will be grouped to other outpatient DRGs according to diagnosis and procedure codes of given case.